SophiaAtkinson/discord-bot/README.md

 and to make your life easier please download Microsoft Visual Studios Code [Download](https://code.visualstudio.com/)

-then go ahead and click your windows key and type **cmd** and click enter it should open a command prompt, do cd Desktop, then do mkdir code && cd code. then we will make one more folder do mkdir disbot && cd disbot. do npm init and click enter for all, it will say is this ok? (yes) just click enter again. do **code .** what that will do is open Visual Studios Code.
+then go ahead and click your windows key and type **cmd** and click enter it should open a command prompt, do **CD Desktop**, then do **mkdir code && CD code**.
+Then we will make one more folder, do **mkdir disbot && CD disbot**. do **npm init** and click enter for all, it will say is this ok? (yes) just click enter again. do **code.** what that will do is open Visual Studios Code.
-Now we will be installing the dependencies, to do this do npm install discord.js --save. if you see warn don't mind it's ok. if you check Visual Studios Code there will be a new folder called node_modules, you won't need to mess with anything in there.
+Now we will be installing the dependencies, to do this do **npm install discord.js --save**. if you see warn don't mind it's ok. if you check Visual Studios Code there will be a new folder called node_modules, you won't need to mess with anything in there.

 Before we go any further I need you to make a bot go to [Dev Portal](https://discord.com/developers/applications) and make a bot